StringJAX/jaxvacua/README.md

-# JAXVacua - String Vacua with JAX
+# JAXVacua - Flux Vacua in String Theory with JAX

-**JAXVacua** is a python library for numerically finding minima of supergravity scalar potentials using automatic differentation tools implemented in the [JAX library](https://github.com/google/jax).
-It is meant to be accessible both as a top-level library as well as a toolkit of modular functions.
-As of now, this implementation is limited to Type IIB flux vacua.
-A generalisation to a wider class of applications is work in progress.
+**JAXVacua** is a Python library designed for the systematic exploration of flux vacua in string theory through the numerical analysis of supergravity scalar potentials.
+It leverages automatic differentiation and just-in-time compilation tools provided by the [JAX library](https://github.com/google/jax) to efficiently locate and analyze critical points of highly non-linear potentials.
+The package is intended to be accessible both as a high-level user-facing library and as a flexible collection of modular components that can be reused or extended for custom workflows.
+In particular, JAXVacua is well suited for the study of flux compactifications in string theory, where large parameter spaces and intricate scalar potentials make traditional analytic approaches challenging.

-The introduction gives a summary of the physiccal and mathematical context and aim of the library, which serves to give a broad overview to the structure and code of the library.
+The introduction gives a summary of the physical and mathematical context and aim of the library, which serves to give a broad overview to the structure and code of the library.
 The tutorials show how to use the library on a code level and give several examples.

 ## Installation